 Minority-serving institutions (MSIs) are institutions of higher education that serve high concentrations of minority students who, historically, have been underrepresented in higher education.
 MSIs tend to have relatively low educational and general expenditures and high enrollments of needy students.
-Generally, many such institutions have faced challenges in obtaining access to financial support, thus affecting their ability to enhance their academic offerings and institutional capabilities and ultimately serve their students.
+Generally, many such institutions have faced challenges in obtaining access to financial support, thus affecting their ability to enhance their academic offerings and institutional capabilities and ultimately to serve their students.
 Federal higher education policy recognizes the importance of such institutions in improving access for and increasing completion of underrepresented minorities and targets financial resources to them.
 Funding for MSIs is channeled through numerous federal agencies, and several of these funding sources are available to MSIs through grant programs authorized under the Higher Education Act of 1965, as amended (HEA; P.L.
 89-329).
-Over the years, HEA support of MSI programs has expanded to include a wider variety of underrepresented groups, and in FY2016, MSI programs under the HEA were appropriated approximately \$817 million, which helped fund more than 929 grants.
+Over the years, HEA support of MSI programs has expanded to include a wider variety of underrepresented groups.
+In FY2023, MSI programs under the HEA were appropriated approximately \$1.29 billion through annual discretionary and mandatory appropriations.